monicara67/Alexa-Anime-Names-Skill/README.md

 The Amazon development web sites were of great help, providing tutorials and sample code.

 All of the handler classes were based on sample code that was provided by Amazon.
-However, the following classes were written by me to provide the core skill logic of processing the person's name and generating the anime name.
+However, the following classes were written by me to provide the skill logic for processing the person's name and generating the anime name.

   -  [com.monica.alexa.animename.handlers.MyNameIsIntentHandler](https://github.com/monicara67/AlexaAnimeNamesSkill/blob/master/AlexaAnimeNamesSkill/src/main/java/com/monica/alexa/animename/handlers/MyNameIsIntentHandler.java)